Pillangocska/LegalTextDecoder/README.md

 ### Extra Credit Justification

 While I may not have invented a revolutionary new architecture or achieved state-of-the-art results, I believe the strength of this submission lies in its completeness and reliability.
 Everything works.
 The Docker container builds.
 The pipeline runs end-to-end.
 The logs are readable.
 The code is clean.
-In the world of machine learning projects, this is rarer than one might hope.
 I invested considerable time into ensuring that every component — from data preprocessing to evaluation — is well-documented, reproducible, and robust.
 The kind of thorough, unglamorous work that doesn't make headlines but does make graders' lives easier.
 In summary: a solid, dependable project that does exactly what it promises, delivered with care and attention to detail.
 I believe this craftsmanship deserves recognition.

-Or perhaps I've simply stared at this code for so long that I've lost all objectivity, and this is, in fact, deeply mediocre.
+Or perhaps I've simply stared at this code for so long that I've lost all objectivity, and this is, in fact, deeply mediocre or worse.
 In which case — thank you for reading this far, and I appreciate your patience.

 ### Docker Instructions